ibmverse/verse-developer/tutorials/1_install.md

 ## 2. Installing Verse Developer Extension for Google Chrome

+The default Verse Developer Extension already contains one sample application, with one extension under this application.
+In this section, you will install the Verse Developer Extension with this sample application and make it work with Verse.

 ### Download source code for Verse Developer Extension
 Download the [Verse Developer Extension for Google Chrome][1] source code to your local file system by clicking the __Download Zip__ button: